How to Buy a Home If You Don't Qualify For a Mortgage

 Crowdfunding uses small amounts of funds from large groups or individuals.

-Besides entrepreneurs, crowdfunding is also used by nonprofit organizations that need to raise money for an upcoming milestone, such as a charitable or fundraising event.
+Besides entrepreneurs, crowdfunding is also used by nonprofit organizations that must raise money for an upcoming milestone, such as a charitable or fundraising event.

-But these days it can also help aspiring homeowners raise funds to buy a home.
+But it can also help aspiring homeowners raise funds to buy a home.

-Crowdfunding for buying a home is relatively new to the scene but is being used by potential homeowners more these days.
+Crowdfunding for buying a home is relatively new but is used by potential homeowners more these days.

-It provides newbie buyers the support, education, and platform they need to crowdfund a mortgage down payment or closing cost fees.
+It provides newbie buyers the support, education, and platform to crowdfund a mortgage down payment or closing cost fees.

-In sum, you are asking strangers in random acts of kindness to make micro-donations and the people that get hooked do so because they believe in your cause.
+In sum, you are asking strangers in random acts of kindness to make micro-donations, and the people who get hooked do so because they believe in your cause.

 Crowdfunding to Assist with Your Down Payment and Closing Costs

-Some non-traditional home finance sites below are helping the potential buyer raise funds for a down payment provided that the buyer is unable to qualify for a traditional mortgage or lacks a 20% down payment.
+Some non-traditional home finance sites below are helping the potential buyer raise funds for a down payment, provided that the buyer cannot qualify for a traditional mortgage or lacks a 20% down payment.

 GoFundMe